-Mr. Heinz Walz founded his company in Erlangen-Eltersdorf north of Nuremberg.
-At that time, the company’s main products were gas exchange systems.
-These systems were designed in cooperation with Prof. Dr. Werner Koch of the Forest Botanical Institute of Munich.
+Heinz Walz (right) founded the company in Erlangen-Eltersdorf north of Nuremberg.
+The first products were gas exchange systems that were designed in collaboration with Prof. Dr. Werner Koch of the Forest Botanical Institute in Munich.

-Further advancement and miniaturization of gas exchange systems for field work in cooperation with professors O. L. Lange (University of Würzburg), E.-D. Schulze (University of Bayreuth) und A. E. Hall (University of California).
+Further development and miniaturization of gas exchange systems for field work in collaboration with professors O. L. Lange (University of Würzburg, left), E.-D. Schulze (University of Bayreuth) and A. E. Hall (University of California).

-The state award of the government of the State of Bavaria was given to the Heinz Walz Company for excellent craftsmanship.
+The State Award of the government of the State of Bavaria was awarded to the Heinz Walz Company for excellent craftsmanship.

-Worldwide first serial production of a PAM chlorophyll fluorometer for measuring photosynthesis (PAM-101).
-The device arose from intensive collaboration with associate professor Dr. Ulrich Schreiber, University of Würzburg.
-The fluorometer excites fluorescence by short pulses of constant amplitudes and measures the resulting pulse-amplitude modulated (PAM) fluorescence.
+Worldwide first serial production of a PAM (pulse amplitude modulated) chlorophyll fluorometer for measuring photosynthesis (PAM-101).
+The device arose from intensive collaboration with associate professor Dr. Ulrich Schreiber (University of Würzburg).
+The fluorometer excites photosynthetic samples by short pulses of constant intensity and measures the resulting pulse-amplitude-modulated fluorescence.

-Steffen Walz joins the company after graduation as an electrical engineer.
+Steffen Walz (right) joined the company after graduating as an electrical engineer.

 Fabrication of an outstandingly compact PAM fluorometer (MINI-PAM).